7 STEPS TO EASILY WRITING

 You are probably already aware that these are some questions that DO come up if it has been requested that you teach a kids class at your church!

-After all, when each of these parts of the Scripture Scout Sunday school lessons truly can take about 10 minutes long at minimum, it certainly takes any stress of having to cover a class for an entire hour.
+After all, when each of these parts of The Scripture Scout's Sleuth for the Truth Sunday lessons truly can take about 10 minutes long at minimum, it certainly takes any stress of having to cover a class for an entire hour.

-But let's talk about how to build and manage an actual church-based curriculum ... that you, yes you (and your church/team/whatever) are going to put together and create genuinely meaty but FUN Sunday school lessons.
+But let's talk about HOW TO BUILD AND MANAGE A TEAM-BASED SUNDAY SCHOOL CURRICULUM ... that you, yes you (and your church/team/whatever) are going to put together and create genuinely meaty but FUN Sunday school lessons.
 If you are reading this by yourself, call someone to read through it with you!
 Please print it out and chat with a few friends.
 But don't forget to talk with GOD first! :-) Here we go ...

 1. SET YOUR GOALS FOR THE BIG BIG PICTURE